ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 1. Both stacks must offer the same interface to the application for connection establishment and data transmission.
 For example, if one Protocol Stack has UDP as the top-level interface to the application, then it is not equivalent to a Protocol Stack that runs TCP as the top-level interface.
 Among other differences, the UDP stack would allow an application to read out message boundaries based on datagrams sent from the Remote Endpoint, whereas TCP does not preserve message boundaries on its own.

 2. Both stacks must offer the same transport services, as required by the application.
 For example, if an application specifies that it requires reliable transmission of data, then a Protocol Stack using UDP without any reliability layer on top would not be allowed to replace a Protocol Stack using TCP.
-However, if the application does not require reliability, then a Protocol Stack that adds unnecessary reliability would be allowed as an equivalent Protocol Stack.
+However, if the application does not require reliability, then a Protocol Stack that adds unnecessary reliability might be allowed as an equivalent Protocol Stack as long as it does not conflict with any other application-requested properties.

 3. Both stacks must offer the same security properties.
 See the security protocol equivalence section below for futher discussion ({{security-equivalence}}).